vr256/software_testing/README.md

-# Volodymyr_Rizun
+# Testing
-A repo for Software Development Technologies course
+A repo for Software Testing course

 # WebAPI
+The goal is to test Dropbox API using BDD approach in Python (behave).

 ## Project Structure
 - **src** - contains factory and builders to make DropboxAPI requests.
 It also contains APIRequest class for encapsulating requests logic and APIRequestDirector class for defining a standard way to call methods of builder to receive a proper request.